How can I benchmark and compare research metrics?

 What are benchmarking and comparison metrics?

-Benchmarking in the context of research intelligence refers to the practice of comparing the research performance of one entity (such as a university, department, or research group) against others, or against established standards.
-This process can – if used appropriately - provide valuable insights into an institution's strengths, possible areas for development, and relative standing in the academic landscape.
+Benchmarking (in the context of research indicators) refers to the process of comparing the research performance of one entity—such as a university, department, or research group—against others or against defined standards.
+When used appropriately, benchmarking can provide valuable insights into an institution’s strengths, areas for development, and relative standing in the academic landscape.

 How do I access benchmarking data?